 Who suffers most from the inhalant withdrawal?

-Anybody would suffer the above symptoms if they stop using the inhalants abruptly.
+Anybody would suffer the above symptoms if they stop using the inhalants abruptly and don’t learn how to deal with withdrawal symptoms.
 The intensity of the symptoms might vary.
 If you have a voluntary withdrawal, the symptoms might not be as severe as when you are undergoing forced withdrawal.
 This is because some family members and friends will be walking with you.

 This is not the case for forced withdrawal.
 For instance, young college students might have to go through this when they get home for long holidays.
 It can be because they cannot access the inhalant or simply because they don’t have space to inhale due to the presence of their parents or guardians.